-This is a one-year internship in East or Southeast Asia for those with little academic or personal knowledge of Asia (less than 12 weeks spent in Asia or some Asian language courses are not means for disqualification).
+This is a one-year internship in East or Southeast Asia for those who have spent less than 18 weeks in Asia since graduating from high school.
+It is open to applicants from any major except Asian Studies.
 Young professionals, seniors, and graduate and professional students are eligible to apply.
-You must be a U.S. citizen under the age of 30.
+You must be a U.S. citizen or permanent resident under the age of 30.

 The goal of the program is to provide an Asian experience for those who will be future leaders in their field and communities, but have yet to have significant contact with Asian affairs.
 The Luce Scholars Program selection criteria include an applicant's:

 - strong, mature, and clearly defined career interest in a specific field (any professional field but Asian Affairs is acceptable),

 - motivation and potential for accomplishment within their field,

 - openness to new ideas and a sensitivity to their fellow human beings.

 The single most important consideration is that nominees give evidence of potential for leadership and accomplishment, both within a chosen profession and as members of the broader American community.
 Read more about recent Illinois Luce Scholars.

 Two-Day Luce Information Event

 All sessions are held in the Illini Union Bookstore, 5th Floor, Room 514.